That's wonderful, and I would always say it's worth every minute of your time and every penny of your money.

 A good quality commercial feed has exactly the right balance of protein, calcium and minerals.
 The absolute top quality, and what I'd always recommend, is organic, non-GMO food for layers.

 Ask about options at your local feed store, which will probably be the least expensive way to buy.
-Otherwise, it's easily sourced online.
+Otherwise, a good organic feed is easily sourced online.

 Instead, use an automatic feeder like this one, and allow them free access during the day.

-Hens able to free range can find greens like clover, plenty of insects and perhaps the occasional windfall fruit to eat.
-Any green, leafy greens, healthy veg or fruit are a great addition to a hen's diet and can actually alter the nutritional value of her eggs.
+Hens able to free range can find greens like clover, nutritious weeds, flowers and plants, plenty of insects and perhaps the occasional windfall fruit to eat.
+Any leafy greens, healthy veg or fruit are a great addition to a hen's diet and can actually alter the nutritional value of her eggs.